danielogen/Real-time-Earthquake-Data-Visualization-tool/README.md

 This tool was developed to be easily extendable.
 Features included are quiet limited as of the writing of this document but newer versions will surely constitute rich feature.
 Below are lists of features intergrated in this first version.

-- Visual earthquake by places and dates
+- Visualize earthquake data by places and dates
 - Google maps markers customization
 - Maps markers description
 - Flexible legend
-- Responsive design feature (Map is not yet responsive enough)
+- Responsive Design (RWD) web approach

 ### Design
 This visualization tool was entirely developed on the LAMP environment.
 Because this tool was meant to be lightweight and faster, Google maps and JSON was heavily used.
 Support for small screens (e.g. mobile devices) was also highly consider.